Search | Directories | Reference Tools

 Universal Design of Distance Learning Courses

-The following example of a presentation may be helpful as you prepare to deliver preservice or inservice instruction regarding universal design of distance learning courses.
-Consider including this content along with that regarding other diversity issues related to gender and race/ethnicity.
+As you prepare to deliver preservice or inservice instruction regarding universal design of distance learning courses, the sample presentation may be helpful.
+Consider including this content along with other diversity issues related to gender and race/ethnicity.

 Length